Downtown Cedar Rapids: The Metro's Most Varied Housing Stock

 Combined Sewer Overflow Backups

-Older sections of downtown still rely on combined sewer mains that handle both stormwater and sanitary sewer in the same pipe.
-During heavy rain (2+ inches in a few hours), these mains can overflow back through residential and commercial laterals.
+Older sections of downtown still rely on combined sewer mains that handle both surface runoff and sanitary sewer in the same pipe.
+During heavy rain (2+ inches in a few hours), these mains can overflow back through residential laterals into basements and floor drains.
 The sewer backup endorsement on your insurance policy is essential for downtown properties.

 Our Service in Downtown Cedar Rapids

 Response time targets inside the I-380 loop are 30-50 minutes — among the fastest in our entire service area because of how we stage equipment.
-We cover the full downtown business district (1st Avenue from 1st Street SE to 8th Street SE), Czech Village and New Bohemia, the riverfront residential along 2nd Avenue SW, and the 6th Street corridor.
+We cover the downtown residential district along 1st Avenue from 1st Street SE to 8th Street SE, Czech Village and New Bohemia, the riverfront residential along 2nd Avenue SW, and the 6th Street corridor.

 Recent Work in Downtown Cedar Rapids

 Czech Village 1920s bungalow — basement seepage during spring thaw.
 Stone foundation with original mortar joints, 2 inches of standing water across half the basement.
-Extracted the same day, addressed plaster damage on lower wall sections, installed temporary dehumidification.
+Extracted on arrival, addressed plaster damage on lower wall sections, installed temporary dehumidification.
 Recommended exterior drainage improvements as part of long-term solution.

-3rd Avenue mixed-use loft — washer supply line burst on the 4th floor.Water cascaded down through ceiling into units below.
+3rd Avenue residential loft — washer supply line burst on the 4th floor.Water cascaded down through ceiling into units below.
 Coordinated with property management and three affected unit owners.
 Full mitigation across four units; reconstruction took 3 weeks.
-Single insurance claim through the building's master policy plus individual unit-owner riders.
+Single claim through the building's master policy plus individual unit-owner HO-6 riders.

 Downtown Cedar Rapids properties have characteristics that require non-standard restoration approaches: